Golfing on Kauai (North and East sides)

 Kiahuna Golf Club

 Also located in the Poipu area is Kiahuna Golf Club, (808) 742-7445.
-Green fees here are $103 and include the cart.
+Green fees here are $105 (Juniors $50) and include the cart.
 You can reserve tee times online or just give them a call.
-They do have a men’s club and host events so better to call before you just show up.
+They do have a men’s club and host events so better to call before you just show up. www.kiahunagolf.com/

-Further south near the town of Kalaheo (about 15 miles from Poipu) is the 9-Hole course which goes by the name Kukuiolono Golf Course, (808) 332-9151.
+Further south near the town of Kalaheo (about 15 miles from Poipu) is the 9-Hole course which goes by the name Kukuiolono Golf Course or Kooks, (808) 332-9151.
 This course is the 8th oldest course on Hawaii and has some interesting history as well as Japanese gardens on the course.
 The course plays easy but winds can add a challenge.
-This course will set you back a whopping $7!
-That is not a typo….it is only seven dollars!
-Oh yeah…..on weekends they have the nerve to charge $9!
+This course will set you back a whopping $10!
+That is not a typo….it is only ten dollars!
+And if you want a cart you can shell out another $10 for the cart not per golfer!
+Don’t even bother calling for a tee time.
+Just show up.

 Oh yeah cuz, and remember if you want a special deal…..Just look at the guy in the pro shop give a little wink and smile and say you are friends with Chico.
 They will give you a little discount, look at you funny or just kick you out of the clubhouse.